 Nissan developed a TECH DRIVE simulation that ran on Oculus Go headsets and allowed potential customers to experience the latest Nissan safety and driving technology.
 Using the VR simulation, guests can observe how a car handles different driving situations without having to recreate potentially dangerous scenarios in real life.

-On the other side, Oculus Quest with its advanced 6DOF tracking capabilities is positioned by Facebook as a full-fledged replacement for Oculus Go; even though the headset has a slightly higher price.
+On the other side, Quest 1 and now Oculus Quest 2 (now called Meta Quest) with its advanced 6DOF tracking capabilities is positioned by Facebook as a full-fledged replacement for Oculus Go; even though the headset has a slightly higher price.